ISISNeutronMuon/MDANSE/Doc/pages/converters.rst

 CHARMM
 ~~~~~~

-Converts a CHARMM trajectory to a HDF trajectory.
+Converts a CHARMM trajectory to an MDT trajectory.

 Inputs: